-Since standard DA requires the rankings to be strict on both sides, in order to use DA, it requires a procedure to break ties if schools' priorities are non-strict.
+Since standard DA requires the rankings to be strict on both sides, using DA requires a procedure to break ties if schools' priorities are non-strict.
 There are two common procedures for breaking ties.
-Single tie-breaking (STB) uniform-randomly assigns every student a single lottery number to break ties at every school, whereas multiple tie-breaking (MTB) uniform-randomly assigns a distinct lottery number to each student at every school.
+Single tie-breaking (STB) assigns every student a single lottery number uniform-randomly to break ties at every school, whereas multiple tie-breaking (MTB) assigns a distinct lottery number to each student at every school.
 Clearly, a DA algorithm is well defined with respect to the strict priority list generated by either method.
 We refer to the DA algorithms using single and multiple tie-breaking by DA-STB and DA-MTB, respectively.